White Collar Crime vs. Blue Collar Crime

 - Drug Abuse

-According to the FBI, the term white collar crime came about in 1939.
+According to the FBI, the term white-collar crime came about in 1939.
 It quickly became synonymous with frauds committed by business and government professionals.
-Unlike blue collar crimes, white collar crimes’ perpetrators are typically salaried individuals in high-powered positions.
-Furthermore, white collar crimes are very elaborate and nonviolent in nature.
-Examples includes public corruption, securities fraud, and money laundering.
+Unlike blue-collar crimes, white-collar crimes’ perpetrators are typically salaried individuals in high-powered positions.
+Furthermore, white-collar crimes are very elaborate and nonviolent in nature.
+Examples include public corruption, securities fraud, and money laundering.
 Although these are nonviolent in their nature, this doesn’t nullify the impact of their consequences.
 They can breed truly dire effects.
-These sort of crimes can devastate the corporations’ public image, wipe out millions of dollars in personal savings, and undermine public trust in an entire industry.
+These sorts of crimes can devastate the corporations’ public image, wipe out millions of dollars in personal savings, and undermine public trust in an entire industry.
 In fact, some of the most intricate schemes defrauded people of billions.
-As the FBI’s awareness of white collar crime increases, so does the sophistication of the protection offered.
+As the FBI’s awareness of white-collar crime increases, so does the sophistication of the protection offered.

 - Wage Theft

 Blue-collar crime is relentlessly prosecuted.
 Many of its perpetrators often face incarceration and pay their debt to society.
 However, in the case of white-collar crime, it’s a completely different story.
 Many who commit white-collar crimes often get a slap on the wrist when you consider the magnitude of their crimes.
 Perpetrators of white-collar crime benefit greatly from the institutionalized non-enforcement practices.
 Our law enforcement beats on the have-not’s and lets the upper class bask in their privilege – even if it means letting them be above the law in certain situations.